Trifecta30/Portfolio/README.md

 - https://github.com/denishco/Micro-Bit-Python
 - https://github.com/Trifecta30/ICS4U-Algorithms

-Languages learned: Further expansion on Javascript while refreshing on Java and HTML (veiw projects for examples of use)
+Languages learned: Further expansion on Javascript while refreshing on Java and HTML (veiw projects for examples of use) plus learned python (see micro bit repo)

 Completed
 - Intro to JS